menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

   deprecated_installer.pl

-To execute the deprecated installer for the Men&Mice Server Controllers please run it as follows:
+To execute the deprecated installer for the Men&Mice Agents please run it as follows:

 .. code-block:: bash